 The response is excellent.
 I never liked the false feeling that mesh heads give, but with this one, I have changed my opinion.
 It might be the best strike performance module out there.

-The kit comes with adjustable tensions.
+The kit comes with adjustable tension.
 So, it is not too bouncy and not too rigid.
 It’s just the right amount.

 The only other way you can come close to this feeling is perhaps if you convert an acoustic kit into an electronic drum kit.
 But that would require you too much time.